AltropInc/alt/doc/script/ClassMember.md

     { }
     meta func MMF(x:T)   // A function of the meta member class named MMF { }
-    x: int;              // A memeber name 'x' that holds an integer const c:=1;          // A const memeber name 'c' that holds an integer value 1
+    x: int;              // A member  name 'x' that holds an integer const c:=1;          // A const member  name 'c' that holds an integer value 1
-    s: string="abc";     // A memeber name 's' that holds a reference to a string value meta mx: int;        // A meta memeber name 'mx' that holds an integer meta ms :="abc";     // A meta memeber name 's' that holds a reference to a string value ctor()               // A constructor of 'EC'.
+    s: string="abc";     // A member  name 's' that holds a reference to a string value meta mx: int;        // A meta member  name 'mx' that holds an integer meta ms :="abc";     // A meta member  name 's' that holds a reference to a string value ctor()               // A constructor of 'EC'.
 This is not a member.
     { }
-    ctor(x: int)         // Another constructor with different input interface.
+    ctor(x: int)         // Another constructor with a different input interface.
     { }
     meta ctor()          // The meta constructor of 'EC'.
 This is not a member.
     { }
     fn ()                // A functor of 'EC'.
 This is not a member.
     { }
-    fn (x: int)          // Another functor with different input interface { }
+    fn (x: int)          // Another functor with a different input interface { }
 }                        // The 'EC' class body ends here
 ```